In this ad Danny Glover says, "The Bush administration is destroying the Constitution" by the…

 The MCA is a frightening and dangerous law that attempts to suspend the right of habeas corpus while protecting U.S. officials engaged in war crimes and torture.
 It is imperative that citizens and residents of the U.S. act to ensure that its odious provisions are repealed and overturned.

 The Center for Constitutional Rights is engaged in legal challenges to the Military Commissions Act.
-The Administration argues that all of our detainee clients’ pending habeas corpus petitions are rendered null and void under the MCA; in addition, following the enactment of the MCA, CCR has filed new habeas petitions on behalf of men detained in Guantanamo.
-All of these petitions are challenges to the MCA.
+The Supreme Court ruling in Boumediene v.
+Bush was an important defeat for the provision of the MCA that attempted to strip the right of habeas corpus.
 In addition, CCR filed a case in November 2006, seeking damages on behalf of 2 released detainees who suffered physical, psychological and sexual abuse at the hands of their U.S. captors.
 Our court challenges are significant and important.
 However, it is equally critical – and perhaps more so – that many people join in opposing the MCA and calling for its repeal.